Got a tooth extracted and thinking of replacing the same?

 - Under surface of bridges is inaccessible by our cleaning aids and thus difficult to maintain.

 - Bridges do not stop the bone loss and recession in the edentulous area (missing teeth Area) due to disuse which can lead to very bad appearance of space between gums and bridge over time, especially if it’s in the front teeth and is seen during smile.

 - Dental Implants Dental implants have been around since ancient times.
 There have been evidences where humans have tried using different materials to replace missing teeth by inserting them in the tooth socket.
-With progress in science humans were able to develop a material which is inert and is bio compatible with the body and can wit stand the bite force thus helping in restore the complete function of tooth.
+With progress in science, humans were able to develop a material which is inert and is bio compatible with the body and can wit stand the bite force thus helping in restore the complete function of tooth.
 Dental implants are made of Grade 5 Titanium or Titanium alloy which is medically approved.
 It is light in weight but has good resistance to breakage.
-With evolution of Dental implants, it has helped solving many problems or short comings arising due to use of dentures & crown and bridges.
+With the evolution of Dental implants, it has helped to solve many problems or short comings arising due to use of dentures & crown and bridges.

 Dental Implants help restore missing tooth without altering or damaging the natural dentition.